Time is relentlessly taking our family elders from us and we must

 the surname Bieniarz.

-Some of his sons, Joseph and Daniel, continued using Bieniarz.
+Some of his sons - Joseph, George, and Daniel - continued using Bieniarz.
 Others

 reverted to Bieniasz.